pdxor/thespatialnetworkorg/task.md

    - ✅ Verify all environment variables are set in Netlify
    - ✅ Test form on development environment first
    - ✅ Deploy to production and test full flow
-   - ✅ Check Netlify Function logs if issues occur
+   - ✅ Check Netlify Function logs if issues occu r

 ### Troubleshooting